Early Childhood Education

 - SLO 1: Integrate research based knowledge of child development theories and practices to support social-emotional development of young children.

-- Identify elements of children’s and adult’s development, culture, dispositions or experiences Evaluate issues that influence social and emotional interactions and behavior.
+- Identify elements of children’s and adult’s development, culture, dispositions or experiences that influence social and emotional interactions and potential biases of behavior.

 - SLO 2: Analyze children’s social-emotional development as the foundation for all later learning.